 This controversy existed since 2002 when the NRS proposed a subtype classification of rosacea.
 In the later part of 2016 the RRDi has now endorsed the Phenotype classification of rosacea.
 This article remains to explain why this controversy existed but the subtype controversy is no longer worth debating since we have moved into this new direction in diagnosing rosacea into phenotypes, which has proved superior to the subtype classification.
 There is no controversy with the phenotype classification of rosacea.
-However, for those who want to learn why we have moved away from the subtype classification you may read the article below.
+However, for those who want to learn why we have moved away from the subtype classification you may read the article below to understand the history.

 In 2010, a report by the ROSIE [ROSacea International Expert] Group reports that, “Classification of rosacea into stages or subgroups, with or without progression, remained controversial.”
 This ROSIE group is comprised of “European and US rosacea experts.”
 Two of the experts in the group are MAC members of the RRDi, Dr. Draelos and Dr. Jensen.
 The report, was released by J Eur Acad Dermatol Venereol and said, "the ROSIE group proposed that therapy decision making should be in accordance with a treatment algorithm based on the signs and symptoms of rosacea rather than on a prior classification."
 This prior classification of rosacea into subtypes and one variant was released by the National Rosacea Society in 2002 by an 'expert committee.'
 The ROSIE group report concluded:

 "The group suggested a rational, evidence-based approach to treatment for the various symptoms of the condition.
 In daily practice this approach might be more easily handled than prior subtype classification, in particular since patients often may show clinical features of more than one subtype at the same time."

 This is not a new controversy.
 The late Albert Kligman, a noted expert on rosacea, stated in 2003 about the NRS classification of rosacea into four subtypes and one variant: